Five Spectacular Day Trips from Kaiserslautern

 Photo 1 Cheryl Five Easy Day Trips from Kaiserslautern June 16© Cheryl Koller

 Freinsheim is a smaller town in the Bad Durkheim region of Germany.
-It’s one of those quaint wine villages that we stumbled on one day on a Harley ride.
-We like it so much that we started looking for events that would bring us back.
+It’s one of those quaint wine villages that we stumbled on one day.
+We liked it so much we started looking for events that would bring us back.
 We have visited the town a couple of times just to wander through the streets and browse the shops.
 Recently we were there for their Blütenfest to kick off spring and enjoy some wine.
-Every year, during the month of January they have a night festival that takes you on a torch-carrying tour throughout the town and local vineyards.

 Other Things to Do in Freinsheim: